Academic Interests and Areas of Expertise

 Seminar Co-Chair: “Difficult Journeys: Texts That Challenge”; Presenter: “Why Teach Holocaust Texts?”
 ACLA, Long Beach, CA, April 26, 2008.

 Panel Chair: “Beauty, Peace, War,” Historical Formalism, or Aesthetics in American Literary History, Huntington Library, San Marino, CA, May 18-19, 2007.

 “‘The New Star of Realism’: Immigrant Nostalgia and Messianic Time in Abraham Cahan’s The Imported Bridegroom,” MLA, Philadelphia, PA, December 27, 2006.

 Panel Chair: “Jewish Studies II: Jewish Representation in American Fiction”; Presenter: “Immigrant Nostalgia and the Dialectic of Value in Abraham Cahan’s The Imported Bridegroom,” PCA/ACA, San Diego, CA, March 23, 2005.

 - Reader, Huntington Library

-Sharon Oster is the Faculty Advisor, for the University of Redlands Hillel.
+Sharon Oster is the English Department Chair and Faculty Advisor for the University of Redlands Hillel.